c4deszes/bike-line-protocol/docs/python/network.rst

 Requests
 --------

-Requests have an identifier, size and the signals.
+Requests have a unique identifier, size and the signals.

+The request shall fit all it's signals, gaps left in there will be padded.

+When an encoder is not set the signal will always be encoded and decoded in raw format.

+When an initial value and an encoder is provided the value is assumed to be in it's physical format.
+If the encoder is not set the initial value is used as a raw value and by the default the initial value is 0.

 .. code-block:: json